faithvoid/sakuraPresence/README.md

 - Run the sakuraPresence launcher from your console and you should see your game and title ID automagically appear!

 ## How to Use (as a developer):
 If you're developing an add-on using this server as a base, making a console-specific plugin is super easy!
-You just need to send a TCP/UDP packet with contents like the following
+You just need to send a TCP/UDP packet with titleID of the game you've launched like the following:

 ### Playstation
 ```{"ps1": true, "id": "SLUS-00662"}``` Parasite Eve Disc 1
 ### Playstation 2